Recently updated on October 7th, 2024 at 07:53 pm

 Slovakia’s capital is a great place to spend a few days exploring.
 With a castle overlooking a beautiful old town with cobblestone streets and the Danube River, Bratislava has all the makings of European capitals.
 But even if with the usual fixtures, Bratislava definitely has its own flavor.

-The city has about 430,000 people living there which makes it a smaller European capital.
-It is very close to the Austrian and Hungarian borders.
+The city has about 430,000 people living there, making it a smaller European capital.
+It is very close to the Austrian and Hungarian borders and well-connected to the rest of Europe.
 We traveled from here directly to Budapest in a short train ride, but you can reach Vienna even quicker.
-The train station is central and easily accessible and the entire city is very walkable.
+The train station is central and easily accessible, and the entire city is very walkable.
 They do have public transportation available.
 It’s helpful if you want to zip around a little faster or get further out of the center.

 Five Favorites in Bratislava